General Conditions of Carriage

 - Some fares have conditions attached to them which limit or exclude your right to change or cancel reservations.

-- We or our authorised agents may charge additional carrier or agency fees fee issuing or changing your ticket or providing other reservation services.
+- We or our authorised agents may charge additional carrier or agency fees for issuing or changing your ticket or providing other reservation services.

 - making a reservation and issuing a ticket;